Almogbs/Fall-Prevention/README.md

 <h3 align="center">IoT Course</h3>

 ## Description
-An IOT project to prevent patients (with temporary neurological disability) from falling out of bed in hospitals.
+- A Project with Rambam Health Care Campus, that aim to prevent patients (with temporary neurological disability) from falling out of bed in hospitals.
-Using Machine Learning, we aim to predict whenever a patient is about to fall from his bed and give an appropriate warning to the medical staff.
-A simple and smart UI will also be added to the system.
-We use weight and pressure sensors to build our dataset and to collect data in real time.
+- Out data is collected by a device we created with ESP32 micro-controller, using Force-sensors and wieght sensors.
+- ESP32 communications (server-client) and data collection written in C/C++.
+- Machine Learning, Deep Learning predictions implemented with Python (Jupyter Notebook) using SKLearn, Keras (Tensorflow) and more.
+- Models: Recurrent Neural Network (RNN), Convolutional Neural Network (CNN), Random Forest

 Hardware Design           |  System Design :-------------------------:|:-------------------------: